ShindeShubhamm/shindeshubhamm/README.md

 <br />

-I'm [Shubham Shinde](https://github.com/shindeshubhamm), a passionate developer from India.
-Currently pursuing my Masters in Computer Science at the University of Siegen in Germany.
+I'm [Shubham Shinde](https://github.com/shindeshubhamm), a passionate developer currently based in Germany.
 I've 2+ years of work experience in software industry.

 For the past few years, I have been working with web applications.
 I have experience in building product grounds up.
 I have held positions at both startup and established product-based companies.
 My skills include creating UI designs along with UX consideration for the products and converting the designs to web applications using modern technologies.
 I have worked on all aspects of the product life cycle, including strategic planning, development, deployment, and maintenance.